mako-framework/docs/01_getting_started/05_upgrading.md

 While most applications won't be affected by every change, we recommend reviewing the entire guide to make sure your application is ready for 13.0.

+Check out the [changelog](:base_url:/changelog) to view a complete overview of all changes and new features of this release.

 #### <a id="13.0-dotenv-loader" href="#13.0-dotenv-loader">Dotenv loader</a>

 In Mako 13, we added a `dotenv` loader for use in development environments.
 This allows you to define environment variables in a `.env` file located in the application root directory.
 Make sure to add the `.env` file to your `.gitignore` file (or equivalent ignore file for your VCS) to prevent sensitive values from being committed.